SWEG-2016EC-Batch/Kronos/ETS1370_Tsedey_Fiseha/BMI.md

      - If BMI > 24.9: Label as Overweight.
 4. Ask for User Consent:
    - Prompt the user to decide if they want to perform another calculation or terminate the program.
-   - If the user's choice is yes, continue the program.
+   - If the user's choice is y, continue the program.
    - Otherwise, terminate the program.
 </pre>
 </body>